ixera/mvanda/README.md

 ``!#$%&'()*+,-./:;<=>?@\^_`{|}~``), or a series of lowercase letters (`a-z`).
 Spaces are only required between two instructions with alphabetical names.

-String literals are enclosed with double quotes and support backslash
+String literals are enclosed with double quotes and support some backslash escapes.
-escapes: `\"` for a literal double quote, `\\` for a literal backslash, and `\n` for a newline character.
-Other escapes, such as `\e`, are not yet implemented, but can be upon request.

 Integer literals are simply a sequence of digits (`0-9`).
 There is no syntax for non-integer literals.